Encoding syntactic objects and Merge operations in function spaces: Introduction

-This model is simply aimed at showing that such encoding of syntactic objects and syntactic operations is theoretically possible, given an encoding of lexical items by certain wavelet functions: it does not necessarily provide a direct realization in neurocomputational terms.
+It is important to stress that the model we present is simply aimed at showing that such encoding of syntactic objects and syntactic operations is theoretically possible, given an encoding of lexical items by certain wavelet functions: it does not necessarily provide a direct realization in neurocomputational terms.
 We will give some indication as to the realizability of the entropy computations required in this model, to show that it is not unreasonable to expect those to be implementable in neuronal circuits.

 In particular, in the last section of this paper, we discuss some aspects of the existing literature and possible relations to the model we present here.
 We include a brief discussion of some aspects of the Compositional Neural Architecture model of \cite{Martin} and of the ROSE model of \cite{Murphy2}, in the light of the construction presented here.
 Although we do not try to formalize or implement any of these existing models, we focus on one particular aspect they share, which is the role of cross-frequency and phase-phase synchronization of waves.
 We use this as motivation for presenting a simpler instantiation of the general model described in the previous sections in terms of phase synchronization of simple sinusoidal waves, where one can make some properties of our model more explicit.